hamedtahmasebi/mini-grep-cpp/README.md

 - **Multiple Files**: Supports searching multiple files in one command.

 ## Limitations
-- Only the first input stream is processed in the current implementation.
 - Error handling for invalid files or patterns is not fully implemented.
 - Application is in development; expect updates and improvements.